 - Get to know your employees through casual conversations.

-- Develop affinity groups or other spaces for new hires to interact with peers.
+- Develop employee resource groups or other spaces for new hires to interact with peers.

 - Make clear how a new hire’s work fits into the larger organization.